The Australian Government

 In order to transfer your UK driver’s licence into an Australian one, while living in western Australia, you will need to submit an application with the Driver and Vehicle Services centre or regional agent.
 You will need:

-The legal minimum driving age for people living in Australia varies depending on the region.
-In the Northern Territory, the minimum driving age is 16.
-In Victoria, it’s 18 years old.
-In all other territories the minimum driving age is 17.
-However, there are current debates that may see the nationwide minimum driving age increase to 18.
+The legal minimum driving age for people living in Australia is 18 years old.
 Similar to in the UK, Australia operate a driving licence points system, called “demerit points”.
 Once a driver gains 12 demerit points in a 3 year period, he/she will receive a driving suspension.
 Australia has one of the toughest child restraint laws in the world.
 Failure to comply with these laws will be the responsibility of the driver.
 You will receive demerit points on your licence along with a hefty fine.
 Australian authorities are also strict on driving while using a mobile phone.
 If caught doing this, you will receive an on the spot fine and demerit points.
-The maximum blood alcohol content (BAC) allowed in Australia is 0.5.
+The maximum blood alcohol content (BAC) allowed in Australia is 0.5%.
 If your BAC is measured at above this you will face severe penalties.
 These include; an appearance in court, a high fine and demerit points on your licence.
 Drivers caught driving above the limit a second time could also face prison time and driving suspensions.